 11. What to Do if a Nest Thermostat Is Not Compatible

-A Nest Thermostat is compatible with most HVAC systems.
-Google, Nest's manufacturer, has an online compatibility checker that presents a few questions related to your location and current setup to learn which Nest model is compatible with your system.
+A Nest Thermostat is compatible with most heating and cooling systems.
+Google, Nest's manufacturer, has an online compatibility checker that presents a few questions related to your location and current setup to see which Nest model would be compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in [siteinfo field="msa"].
-Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Wausau.
+Experienced technicians evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 12. Can I Manually Control My Nest Thermostat?

-Nest Thermostats are packed with features designed to increase comfort and decrease costs.
-However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats are packed with features designed to make life more comfortable and save money.
+However, you have the ability to turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Remember, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Don't forget, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 Setting your thermostat to manual controls can be accomplished with the following steps: